priyanksukhadiya/Text2Img-Magic/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

-## Acknowledgments

-Special thanks to [mention any contributors or resources here if applicable]

 ## Contact

 If you have any questions or want to reach out, feel free to contact me at priyanksukhadiya2001@gmail.com